SzewczykW/Distributed-Document-Classifier/README.md

 A parallel document classification engine based on MPI, inspired by Chapter 9 of *Parallel Programming in C with MPI and OpenMP* by Michael J. Quinn.

 This project implements a scalable manager-worker architecture using MPICH to classify text documents into feature vectors.
-It uses hashing to match words against a shared dictionary, distributes processing across processes using MPI.
+It uses hashing to match words against a shared dictionary and distributes processing using MPI.
+It supports only `.txt` documents.

 ---

 ## Overview

+- The **manager process**:
+  - reads the dictionary file, which contains one keyword per line,
+  - broadcasts the dictionary to all worker processes,
+  - scans the input directory for `.txt` documents,
-- The **manager process** reads a directory of text documents and distributes file paths to worker processes.
+  - distributes file paths to workers,
-- Each **worker process** tokenizes the document, hashes its content against a dictionary, and builds a feature vector.
-- The vectors are returned to the manager, which writes the results to an output file.
+  - receives classified feature vectors from workers and writes them to the output file.

-- Supports `.txt`, `.html`, and `.tex` formats.
+- Each **worker process**:
+  - receives the dictionary from the manager,
+  - receives a file path from the manager,
+  - tokenizes the document into lowercase words,
+  - checks each token against the dictionary stored in a fixed-size hash table,
+  - builds a feature vector representing the presence or frequency of dictionary words,
+  - sends the feature vector back to the manager.
 ---

 ## Project Structure

 ```
 .
 ├── include/                        # Header files
 ├── src/                            # Core runtime: main, manager, worker, utils
-├── core/                # Feature vector generation
-├── lib/                 # Hash table, I/O and MPI utilities
 ├── tests/                          # Criterion unit tests
 ├── docs/                           # Doxygen config + generated docs
 ├── make/                           # Makefile submodules (build, test, docs, run)
 ├── scripts/install_mpich.sh        # Script for downloading, building and installing MPICH locally
+├── scripts/gen_data.py             # Script for generating random data (see ./scripts/gen_data.py --help for more)
 ├── Makefile                        # Entry point Makefile
+├── CMakeLists.txt                  # Entry point CMake
 ```

-There is also [CMakeLists.txt](CMakeLists.txt) here but it is not supported for now.

 ---

 ## Requirements